Accurate Control under Voltage Drop for Rotor Drones: PERFORMANCE VERIFICATION

 The RMSE and the MAE are defined as

 where $n$ represents the sampling numbers of $*$ during flight.

-As illustrated in Table \ref{VDO-effect}, the control accuracy of VDO based scheme achieves 9.10\% and 13.42\% improvement in RMSE and MAE compared with those of the scheme combing the baseline controller and a integrator in the $\boldsymbol e_z$ direction, respectively.
-Furthermore, compared with the baseline controller, the VDO based controller exhibits a more pronounced performance improvement, with MAE and RMSE reduced by 96.77\% and 96.87\% respectively, clearly demonstrating its superiority in enhancing control accuracy and stability of the system.
+As illustrated in Table \ref{VDO-effect}, the control accuracy of VDO based scheme achieves 8.08\% and 13.22\% improvement in RMSE and MAE compared with those of the NDO based control scheme, respectively.
+Furthermore, compared with the baseline controller, the VDO based controller exhibits a more pronounced performance improvement, with MAE and RMSE reduced by 96.79\% and 96.92\% respectively, clearly demonstrating its superiority in enhancing control accuracy and stability of the system.
 As mentioned above, the poor performance of the standalone baseline controller is due to its inability to effectively address the lift loss inherent in the coaxial dual-rotor structure.

-For the reason that the VDO estimate $\Delta f$ instead of $\Delta {\boldsymbol F}^E$ of the drone, the conservativeness of conventional disturbance observers is reduced.
-And the VDO can compensate the disturbance more timely than an integrator in translational loop attributed to its active-disturbance-rejection characteristic inherited from the NDO \cite{NDO}.
+For the reason that the VDO estimate $\Delta f$ instead of $\Delta {\boldsymbol F}^E$ of the drone, the conservativeness of conventional NDOs is reduced and the performance is improved.
+And the VDO can compensate the disturbance more timely than the baseline controller attributed to its active-disturbance-rejection characteristic inherited from the NDO \cite{DOBC}.
 It can be concluded that the VDO can estimate the VD disturbance accurately and timely by utilizing real-time state information of the drone.